 St. Paul Medical Foundation

-St. Paul Medical Foundation is dedicated to advancing, through philanthropy, excellent and innovative patient care at St. Paul University Hospital, and promoting the role of faith and religion in medicine.
+St. Paul Medical Foundation is dedicated to advancing excellent and innovative patient care at St. Paul University Hospital through philanthropy, and promoting the role of faith and religion in medicine.

-Since 1999 the St. Paul Foundation has raised more than $15 million in support of heart, lung and vascular medicine at St. Paul University Hospital through special events, foundation and corporate grants, individual contributions, the Friends of the Heart, Lung and Vascular Programs at UT Southwestern.
+Since 1999 the St. Paul Foundation has raised more than $15 million in support of heart, lung, and vascular medicine at St. Paul University Hospital through special events, foundation and corporate grants, individual contributions, and the Friends of the Heart, Lung and Vascular Program.
 These grants have helped fund capital improvements, purchase top-of-the-line equipment, establish a distinguished chair in cardiothoracic surgery, underwrite additional research, and provide direct support for heart and lung patients in need.

-The Foundation’s annual magazine and Legends videos have also raised awareness in the Dallas area of the Heart, Lung, Vascular and Cerebrovascular Programs at St. Paul University Hospital, and their outstanding record of patient results.
+The Foundation’s annual magazine, testimonial videos, and seminars have helped raise awareness of the Heart, Lung, Vascular, and Cerebrovascular Programs at St. Paul University Hospital.
+These programs consistently have outstanding records of patient results.